 Third, a truly great sandbox must offer different ways to build a character.
 Really, character-building is one of the main things that separates MMOs from the rest of the gaming community.
 Your character is possibly an extension or representation of you or a part of you that you'd like to explore.
 Even though the vast majority of the MMOs I have played send players on an uphill climb in character growth, I really appreciate it when I also find depth in the journey.
 I want a character that not only is slowly becoming more skilled or better equipped but is also a unique individual.
 In fact, I bet no one out there would prefer

 "Just imagine if you had Free Realms when you were 12 or so.
 It's hard to think about because our teenage years are so burned into our psyches, but imagine having access to not only a chat room but an entire world."

 is very deep and at its base utilizes systems that are brilliantly simple and fun to play with.
 That's no small task, especially in the typically more grown-up world of sandbox MMOs.

 does more for immersive, sandbox gaming than almost any title I can think of.
 The cash shop in both titles is close to my ideal, too.
 While I prefer a completely free model with a cash shop tacked on top, Free Realms

-There's an MMO born every day, and every game is someone's favorite.
+'s hit will impress upon tween minds everywhere a love for sandbox gameplay, and a new generation of fans will crop up when we least expect it!There's an MMO born every day, and every game is someone's favorite.
 Why I Play is a column in which the Massively staff members kick back and reminisce about all their favorite MMOs.
 Whether it's the new hotness or an old fan favorite loaded with nostalgia, each title we cover here tugs at our heartstrings and keeps us coming back for more.